dukesnuz/david/README.md

-# david
+# David's Laravel App
-A Laravel App
+An app built using the Laravel Framework.